 The developer must publish the clinical practice guideline within 16 weeks of the date of approval stated in the official notification.
-Following this, NHMRC will publish an approval announcement in NHMRC Tracker6 subscription service and NICS Update7 newsletter and provide information on the NHMRC website for readers on how to obtain the guideline and associated documents.
-All clinical practice guidelines produced in Australia, including NHMRC approved externally developed clinical practice guidelines, are assessed prior to inclusion on the NHMRC Clinical Practice Guidelines Portal (www.clinicalguidelines.gov.au).
+Following publication, NHMRC will publish an approval announcement in NHMRC Tracker6 subscription service and provide information on the NHMRC website for readers on how to obtain the guideline recommendations and associated documents.

-The NHMRC will not assume any responsibility for the publication or dissemination of externally developed guidelines beyond what is stipulated above.
+The NHMRC will not assume any responsibility for the publication or dissemination of externally developed guideline recommendations beyond what is stipulated above.